Category: Cultural Commentary Written by Jim Denison

 Now imagine that one of my essays defending biblical marriage was cited by a pastor who chose not to perform a same-sex wedding or a florist who chose not to sell flowers for such a ceremony.
 Could my essay then be considered "fighting words" that harmed the same-sex couple?
 If I were to preach on the biblical view of homosexuality and someone in the congregation cited my comments in choosing not to hire a gay person, could my sermon be considered "fighting words" that harmed the prospective employee?

 Are you concerned about this issue?
-Please share your thoughts in our comments section.
-And remember that Christians have been in this position before.
+Remember that Christians have been in this position before.
 When the Sanhedrin, the Supreme Court of ancient Israel, "commanded [the apostles] not to speak or teach at all in the name of Jesus," they responded: "Judge for yourselves whether it is right in God's sight to obey you rather than God.
 For we cannot help speaking about what we have seen and heard" (Acts 4:18, 19-20).
 Patrick Henry was right: "Guard with jealous attention the public liberty.
 Suspect everyone who approaches that jewel."
 And if they do, choose to obey God.